Nursing Science

 • Preference is given to applicants who have one or more years in an advanced nursing practice role (in addition to clinical experience) and support within their employment setting.

-• Applicants must hold current registration as a Registered Nurse or equivalent.
+• Applicants must hold current registration as an RN or equivalent.

 Completion Requirements